avianbc/blog/content/posts/2012-08-03-json-resources-in-net.md

   2. You have a dynamic JSON, whose structure can (and will) change (polymorphic).
   3. You have either of the above cases, but only need a subset of the data.

-  * **Case 1:Â  Static JSON **Deserialization**
+  * **Case 1:  Static JSON **Deserialization**
 **

 If you have static JSON data, you can build a class using the JSON structure as a model and use either [JavaScriptSerializer](http://msdn.microsoft.com/en-us/library/system.web.script.serialization.javascriptserializer.aspx) to instantiate and set the members of the class.
 The class file must match the JSON structure exactly or else it will not be parsed correctly.
-Thankfully, there are a few tools to automate this process:Â  [JSON2CSharp](http://json2csharp.com/) and [JSONPack](http://jsonpack.com/) will generate a class file for you.
+Thankfully, there are a few tools to automate this process:  [JSON2CSharp](http://json2csharp.com/) and [JSONPack](http://jsonpack.com/) will generate a class file for you.

   * **Case 2: Polymorphic JSON **Deserialization**
 **